aspnet-plus/AspNet.Plus.Infrastructure/README.md

 # AspNet.Infrastructure.ExceptionHandler
-An framework for intercepting unhandled exception globally, across all Middlewares.
+A framework for intercepting unhandled exception globally, across all Middlewares.